Systematic study of the completeness of two-dimensional classical $\phi^4$ theory: Reduction to term

 \textbf{Lemma}: If the polynomial function $P$ is a summation of two functions as $P(\phi)=f(\phi)+g(\phi)$, the relation of the partition function can be converted to a new one by the following form:

 where $...$ in this relation refers to other terms in the Hamiltonian.
 To prove the above lemma, it is enough to use the integral form of the delta function as $\delta (\phi -\psi)=\int d\psi_0 e^{\psi_0 (\phi -\psi)}$.
 In Figure (\ref{fig2}), we also give a graphical notation for the above lemma.
-It shows that polynomial function $P$ on a variable $\phi$ can be reduced to two functions $f$ and $g$ on two different variables.\\
+It shows that polynomial function $P$ on a vertex variable $\phi$ of the initial graph can be reduced to two functions $f$ and $g$ on two vertex variables of a new graph.

 By lemma (\ref{b1}), we can show that each polynomial function can be reduced to $\phi^4$ term.
-To this end, we should take three steps as follows.\\
+To this end, we should take three steps as follows.

 \textbf{Step 1:} Consider a polynomial function as $P(\phi)=\sum_{n=0}^{N}a_n \phi^n$ where if $N$ is infinity, it can be approximated by a big number.
 According to the lemma (\ref{b1}), we can reduce this function to $N$ functions on $N$ variables.
-Therefore, we will have a new model on a different graph where on each vertex of the graph there is only a function as $a_n \phi^n$.\\
+Therefore, we will have a new model on a different graph where on each vertex of the graph there is only a function as $a_n \phi^n$.